zibz0017/QuartzVault/content/Hashkafa/General Hashkafa.md

 1. Many of the same pros as the kehilla.[^4]
 2. In addition, a Chassidus transcends space.
 You can be part of a chassidus even if you don't live near the main chassidus.[^4]
 3. Chassidus emphasizes a strong emotional connection to Yiddishkeit.[^4]
 4. A chassidus is a tremendous powerhouse.
-If a rebbe wants something to get done, he has a whole army to mobilize to get it done.[^4] (For an example, see the Gerer Rebbe's support of the Bais Yaakov movement {<font color="#ff0000">need to add a link here</font>})
+If a rebbe wants something to get done, he has a whole army to mobilize to get it done.[^4] (For an example, see the Gerer Rebbe's support of the Bais יעקב movement {<font color="#ff0000">need to add a link here</font>})
 ### Cons
 1. Similar to kehillos, there is little drive for personal growth.
 There is a tremendous respect for the rebbe, but not particularly for talmidei חכמים.[^4] (This probably varies based on the chassidus.
 Some have more of a focus on תורה.)
 2. Chassidus relies on a rebbe having a personal kesher with his chassidim.
 This works as long as the chassidus is small, but as the chassidus grows, practically, this becomes impossible.
 Lubavitch is an exception in that the rebbe was able to know what his chassidim were doing.[^4]